shashankaryan/calendar_service/README.md

 - Assumption: No it can not be changed

 2. Can a slot be cancelled/deleted?
-- Assumption: It can be changed only when there is not any booking related to that slot.
-For editing a slot, first the related booking will have to be deleted.
+- Assumption: It can be changed only when there is not any booked_by user, linked to that slot.

-3. Can a booking be cancelled/deleted?
-- Assumption: Yes, it can be cancelled, but only before the start time of the slot i.e. startTime > currentTime